-Christos Mantzoros, MD, DSc, PhD h.c. mult.
+Christos Mantzoros, MD, DSc, h.c. mult.
+PhD

-Christos Mantzoros is a Professor of Medicine at Harvard Medical School and at the Boston University School of Medicine.
-He serves as the Chief of Endocrinology, Diabetes and Metabolism at the Boston VA Healthcare System.
+Christos S. Mantzoros, MD DSc hc mult PhD, is Professor of Medicine at Harvard Medical School and Boston University School of Medicine.
+He has also served as a Professor of Environmental Health at the Harvard School of Public Health.

 He currently also serves as the Chief of Endocrinology, Diabetes and Metabolism at the Boston VA Healthcare System and the Director of the Human Nutrition Unit of the Division of Endocrinology Diabetes and Metabolism at Beth Israel Deaconess Medical Center.

 Dr. Mantzoros has published as an Editor two books (one on “Diabetes and Obesity” and one on “Nutrition and Metabolism” with more than two editions each), his research has resulted in more than 500 publications in Medline, more than 150 publications under the collaborative Look Ahead Research Group, more than 180 chapters and reviews and has received more than 27,000 citations with a Hirsch Index H=86 according to Thompson Reuters.
 Google Scholar search reveals more than 40,000 citations and an H index of 105 with an i10 index of 356.

 Dr. Mantzoros is also the director for the VA Boston Healthcare System fellowship program with Boston University Medical Center (BUMC), which offers one dedicated fellowship position through BUMC, but also allows any fellow at BUMC or Harvard affiliated fellowship programs the opportunity to rotate through the VA Boston Healthcare System.